Latest News

 Carney has established a notable career in the financial sector and, more recently as a leader both in national and international financial governance.
 He was Governor of the Bank of Canada from 2008 to 2013, and then Governor of the Bank of England from 2013 to 2020.
 In 2019, he was appointed a United Nations Special Envoy on Climate Change.
 He was made an Honorary Fellow of St Peter’s College in 2015.

 On Sunday 9 March 2025, he was elected to the leadership of Canada’s Liberal Party.
 He will succeed Justin Trudeau, who has been Prime Minister of Canada since 2015.
+Shortly after taking office, Carney called a General Election, which took place on 28 April 2025 and confirmed him in the role of Prime Minister for a further term.

 The Master of St Peter’s College, Professor Judith Buchanan, said,